woosting/linux/contents/lxde/hdmi-video+analogue-audio.md

 # HDMI video & Analogue audio

-To prevent LXDE to switch the _audio_ device to HDMI too once an HDMI _video_ device is plugged in (e.g. when wanting to send digital video to a TV and analogue audio to a separate audio receiver):
+Prevent LXDE to switch the _audio_ device to HDMI too once an HDMI _video_ device is plugged in (e.g. when wanting to send digital video to a TV and analogue audio to a separate audio receiver):

 - Pavucontrol